kumuduwije/kumuduwije/README.md

-- 👋 Hi, I’m Kumudu Wijewardhana
+- 👋 Hi, I’m Kumudu Wijewardhana.
-- 👀 I’m interested in UI/UX design and Application development
+- 👀 I’m interested in UI/UX design, Machine Learning and Application development.
-- 🌱 I’m currently learning as an undergraduate student
+- 🌱 I’m currently learning as an undergraduate student.
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project.
 - 📫 Contact me via kumuduwijewardana3@gmail.com

 <!---